LeToNode/Play2.0-CN-doc/samples/SampleHelloworld.md

 [[helloworld.png]]

+> This sample application is available both in Java and Scala.

 This is a very basic application demonstration Play 2.0 fundamentals:

 - Writing controllers and actions.
 - Routing and reverse routing.
-- Public assets.
+- Linking public assets.
-- Templating.
+- Using the template engine.
-- Form handling with validation.
+- Handling forms with validation.

-> This sample application is available both in Java and Scala.